michmattera/HerBody/README.md

 ### Wireframes

-Wireframes were used in order to structure all the website, all main pages were structured after the wireframes.
+Wireframes were used to structure the website, all main pages were structured after the wireframes.
-Other pages as error pages, logout confirmation , contact confirmation were created by the developer for better UX after the creation of wireframes.
+Other pages as error pages, logout confirmation, and contact confirmation were created by the developer for better UX after the creation of wireframes.
 <br>
 Main changes:

-- Book a session , changed for a table where the 3 slots are listed for each day.
+- Book a session, changed for a table where the 3 slots are listed for each day.
-- Contact page change the form for one cloumn instead of two.
+- Contact page change the form for one column instead of two.

 <details>
 <summary>Wireframe mobile phone</summary>